 Let’s be honest – more time spent at home this year has inspired many of us to overhaul our kitchens to create a functional space for the whole family to hang out.

-But it’s not all about practicality, it’s also about style!
+The latest kitchen trends don’t just focus on practicality, it’s also about style!
 Here we look at what’s hot and what’s not for the year ahead.

-- Two-tone choices, classic white kitchens with the odd pop of colour, as well as bold and more dramatic shades all feature in the top trends.
+- Two-tone choices, classic white kitchens with the odd pop of colour, as well as bold and more dramatic shades all feature in the top kitchen trends.

 - With dark colours still riding high in the charts, we’ve seen a strong shift towards Scandinavian styles with light, white tones and the use of natural finishing materials, such as reclaimed wood softened with masses of houseplants!